 Edvard Grieg was proven in 2007 with Lundin Norway's very first exploration well.

 The Edvard Grieg platform is our first own operated production platform.
-Production commenced in November 2015 with an expected production capacity of 100,000 barrels per day from a total of fifteen planned production wells.
+Production commenced in November 2015.

 Lundin Norway is the operator with an ownership interest of 65 per cent.
 Wintershall Norge and OMV Norge are the other owners.